 Fill out the contact form at the bottom of this page, and Fisher Barton will email you updates on product availability and news.

 Ready to bring this cost-effective, state-of-the-art mower blade technology to your lawn-care business?
-LaserEdge® Eversharp™ blades will be available through many OEMs in the near future.
+LaserEdge® Eversharp™ blades are currently available through select OEMs.

-Talk to your local equipment dealers and tell them you’d like LaserEdge® Eversharp™ mower blades to be available at their dealerships.
-Please complete the contact form at the bottom of this page so Fisher Barton can provide updates on LaserEdge® Eversharp™ mower blades.
+Please complete the contact form at the bottom of this page so Fisher Barton can provide updates and answer your questions regarding LaserEdge® Eversharp™ mower blades.

-Available now for the following brands through their independent dealers:
+Available for the following brands through their independent dealers: (Click on the logo for information on available part numbers)

 Available soon for the following brands through their independent dealers: